cpreid2/BlobMaker/README.md

 # Blob Maker

-We begin life as blobs—
+We begin life as blobs —
 fluid and curious,
 boundaries undefined, shapes unformed.

-But slowly, our edges become rigid - lines drawn by judgment, by fear, by rules we never asked for.
+But slowly, our edges become rigid — lines drawn by judgment, by fear, by rules we never asked for.